SpeakEasy-2/python-speakeasy2/README.md

 Provides the SpeakEasy2 community detection algorithm to cluster graph's stored as igraph's data type.
 The algorithm is described in the [Genome Biology article](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-03062-0).

+This uses a rewrite of the algorithm used in the publication, to see a comparison to the original implementation see [the benchmarks](https://github.com/SpeakEasy-2/libspeakeasy2/tree/master/benchmarks)

 Example:

 ```python